umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 {% endcode %}

 {% hint style="info" %}
-To gain access to the `IUmbracoBuilder` you need to add `Umbraco.Cms.Core.DependencyInjection` and `Microsoft.Extensions.DependencyInjection` as using statements when registering your services.
-This in turn will also give you access to the `IUmbracoBuilder` extension methods as well as the Microsoft `IServiceProvider`.
+To access the `IUmbracoBuilder`, you need to add `Umbraco.Cms.Core.DependencyInjection` and `Microsoft.Extensions.DependencyInjection` as using statements when registering your services.
+This, in turn, will also give you access to the `IUmbracoBuilder` extension methods as well as the Microsoft `IServiceProvider`.
 {% endhint %}

 ### Registering dependencies in bundles